Sienna Ranch SEED Group

 Wednesday 2:15pm-3:45pm

 NOTE ON AIDES: Sienna Ranch asks that if your student has a 1:1 behavioral aide that they attend together (extra support in this outdoor classroom sets students up for success!).
-We do not allow parent/guardians as aides.
+We typically do not allow parent/guardians as aides.

 More Information about the SEED Program